Cybersecurity is no longer just protection or just a problem in the IT department. That is old news.

-So who’s the cyber attackers doing this ?
 There are about 3.5billion people on the internet and the truth is not everyone on the internet has good intentions.
-Of these cyber attackers some are personally motivated and others are financially motivated.
 Some of the bigger resourced cyber attackers are actually government paid groups from US, UK, Russia and China.
-The challenge is it could be anyone, such as your competitor trying to gain an advantage or China trying to steal your organisations secrets.
-Talking about China, they have recently hit the news because it is known they have spies in Australia.
+The malicious threat can also be a disgruntled employee or a competitor looking to gain market share.

-The good news is Vertex Technologies can help protect you from these threats, so contact us today.
+The good news is Vertex Security have deep expertise mitigating these cyber risks, so contact us today.